Vice President, Academic Affairs

-Rebecca Alexander leads the planning, implementation, and coordination for the 140+ academic programs at the College.
+Rebecca Alexander leads the planning, implementation, and coordination of the 140+ academic programs at the College.
 She provides support to faculty and ensures curricula reflect the mission of Gwinnett Tech, preparing students for successful careers.
-Read More ➢

-LaShanta’ Cox leads all Human Resources services for Gwinnett Technical College including: planning and implementation in acquiring and developing talent, training and development of faculty and staff, optimizing human resources operations and providing guidance and support to faculty and staff that includes adherence to best practices for employee relations.
-Read More ➢
+LaShanta’ Cox leads all Human Resources services for Gwinnett Technical College.
+Cox is responsible for the planning and implementation in acquiring and developing talent, training, and development of faculty and staff, optimizing human resources operations and providing guidance and support to faculty and staff that includes adherence to best practices for employee relations.

 Prior to joining Gwinnett Tech in 2010, Cox worked in Human Resources at Children’s Healthcare of Atlanta.

 During her tenure at Gwinnett Tech, Cox has served as Assistant Director of Human Resources and Director of Human Resources.
 Cox earned a Bachelor of Arts in Human Resources from Southern Illinois University and a Master in Organizational Leadership from Walden University.

 Vice President, Economic Development